dleatherman/eleventy-plugin-shopify/README.md

 - `shopify.pages`: An array of all pages in Shopify
 - `shopify.collections`: An array of all collections in Shopify

+This plugin comes with a `formatCurrency` filter as well as a `decodeId` filter.

 ## Development

 1. Create a `.env` file inside of `demo` with the following credentials: